-- Water is jetted through the riser pipes in the downward direction during the installation of well point at the required depth.
+Then the pumping unit is connected to the header pipe.
+The spaces between well points are 0.6 to 1.5 m.
+Water is jetted through the riser pipes in the downward direction during the installation of well point at the required depth.

 Till the excavation work is complete the installed pump work continuously to regulate the water level.

 #2.
 Multi-Stage Well Point System.

 Multi-stage well point systems are used if excavation exceeds 4.5 m and there is failure due to slope.
 In Multi-stage well point systems the well points are installed in stages.

 At the first installation stage, the well point is installed at a depth of around 4.5 m and put into action till the water table is lowered by about 4.5 m.